Active Substance: saxagliptin

 How is Onglyza used?

-The recommended dose of Onglyza is 5 mg taken once a day, at any time of the day.
-The dose of Onglyza should be reduced to 2.5 mg once a day in patients with moderate or severe renal problems.
-If used in combination with insulin or a sulphonylurea the dose of these medicines may need to be lowered, to reduce risk of hypoglycaemia (low blood sugar levels).
+Onglyza is available as tablets (2.5 and 5 mg) and can only be obtained with a prescription.
+The recommended dose is 5 mg once a day.
+The dose of Onglyza should be reduced to 2.5 mg once a day in patients with moderate or severe kidney problems.
+If used in combination with a sulphonylurea (medicines that make the body produce insulin) or insulin, the dose of these medicines may need to be reduced to avoid hypoglycaemia (low blood sugar levels).

 How does Onglyza work?

-The studies with Onglyza on its own showed that, on average, in patients given Onglyza HbA1c levels fell by around 0.5% more than in patients given placebo.
+Saxagliptin given on its own has also been shown to be more effective than placebo at controlling blood glucose in four studies: in patients given saxagliptin HbA1c levels fell by around 0.5 percentage points more than in patients given placebo.

-The results of study with Onglyza plus metformin in patients who had not previously received substantial treatment with antidiabetes medicines were not considered to be clinically relevant and the company withdrew its application for the use of Onglyza as an initial combination medicine in previously untreated patients.
+A further study compared saxagliptin with metformin in patients who had not previously received substantial treatment with diabetes medicines.
+However, the results were not considered to be clinically relevant and the company withdrew its application for the use of saxagliptin as an initial combination medicine in previously untreated patients.

-The most common side effects with Onglyza (seen in between 1 and 10 patients in 100) are upper-respiratory-tract infection (colds), urinary-tract infection (infection of the structures that carry urine), gastroenteritis (inflammation of the stomach and gut), sinusitis (inflammation of the sinuses), headache, vomiting and mild to moderate peripheral oedema (swelling, especially of the ankles and feet) in patients taking Onglyza with a thiazolidinedione.
+The most common side effects with Onglyza (seen in more than 5 patients in 100) are upper respiratory tract infection (nose and throat infection), urinary tract infection and headache.
 For the full list of all side effects reported with Onglyza, see the package leaflet.

 Onglyza must not be used in people who are hypersensitive (allergic) to saxagliptin, any of the other ingredients or who have ever had a serious allergic reaction to any DPP-4 inhibitor.

-The CHMP decided that Onglyza’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+Onglyza has been shown to be effective at controlling blood glucose levels both on its own and as add-on to other diabetes medicines.
+Regarding safety, Onglyza is generally well tolerated.
+The European Medicine Agency therefore decided that Onglyza’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Onglyza